HJerem/http-logs/README.md

     node watch-logs --path=/path/to/log/file.log --time=10000 --limit=5

 #### Optional arguments
-path: relative path to file (default to /tmp/access.log).
+path: relative or absolute path to file (default to /tmp/access.log).

 time: time in milliseconds to wait between two reads of the file (default to 10000 milliseconds).